diffblue/gitlab/doc/development/pages/index.md

       auth-redirect-uri=http://pages.gdk.test:3010/auth # the authentication callback url for GitLab Pages
       ```

-1. If running Pages inside the GDK you can use GDK's `protected_config_files` section under `gdk` in
+1. If running Pages inside the GDK, you can use GDK's `protected_config_files` section under `gdk` in
    your `gdk.yml` to avoid getting `gitlab-pages.conf` configuration rewritten:

    ```yaml